Mmat97/TopCityEntertainment/README.md

 Dave Chapelle Shows: From this example, it seems New York and Houston have more
 Dave Chapelle Events

-However, a conclusion can't be truly given for either case as the web site sources such as wikipedia do not always give valid estimates and there may be outliers that have yet to be examined.
+However, a conclusion can't be truly given on whether their is a relationship between cities or certain data sets as the web site sources such as wikipedia do not always give valid estimates and there may be outliers that have yet to be examined.

-The csv is generated in the proper format, however, allowing for more in-depth visualization and analysis,
+The csv is generated in the proper format, however, allowing for more in-depth visualization and analysis.

 ## Important Notes: